ctuanle/json-serve/README.md

 yarn jss data.json 3000
 ```

-Or if you're too lazy and you don't specify a path, a promt will appear and ask you if you want to create one wiht pre-defined data for you:
+Or if you're too lazy and you don't specify a path, a prompt will appear and ask you if you want to create one with pre-defined data for you:

 ```shell
 yarn jss